JonR45/Predicting-the-Price-of-a-Used-Car/README.md

 ## Languages and Libraries Used
 **Python Version:** 3.7

-**Packages:** numpy, pandas, statsmodels, matplotlib, scikit-learn, seaborn
+**Libraries:** numpy, pandas, statsmodels, matplotlib, scikit-learn, seaborn

 **Data:** The raw data was provided by [365 Data Science](https://365datascience.com)